emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 We use either inheritance or discriminated unions.
 For instance:

     type Option<T> = Some<T> | None<T>;

+If you use typescript, that means that you care about safety and the ability to reason about your code.
+An `Option` is a value which is either present, or not present.
+For instance:

+    Option.of(5)          // value is present
+    Option.none<number>() // value is not present

+Trying to read the value of an empty option makes no sense.
+For that reason, prelude offers two ways to read the value of an Option: `Some.get` and `Option.getOrThrow`.
+The latter is available on both `Some` and `None`, but `get` is available only on `Some`.

+So if you've convinced the compiler that all your uses of the option are safe, then you should always use `get` or (maybe `getOrElse`), but never `getOrThrow`.

 So now if we are given an `Option<T>`, and we need to do something in case it's a `Some`, and something else in case it's a `None`, what can we do?